Medial-EarlySign/MR_Wiki/Infrastructure Home Page/FeatureProcessor practical guide/index.md

       ]
     }
 ```
   tag + duplicate=1, results in wrapping this feature processor with MultiFeatureProcessors that iterates over all features and filter out features by "tag" to apply this normalization processing.
 I tagged all the required relevant features with tag "need_norm"
--
-"imputer" by strata of age+sex+other features.
+- "imputer" by strata of age+sex+other features.
 Take median,common, average, sample, etc:
-****
- Expand source
 ```
 {
 "action_type": "fp_set",